rivaldofez/Jeulist/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This apps in one of my project while learning iOS Development
+This apps in one of my project while learning.
+Credit of design is not belong to me.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->